ckim929/Statistical-Modeling-Pipeline/README.md

 In this blog, I will be utilizing the applications of data science concepts by investigating the impact of social and economic factors linked to students' dropout and academic successes in various undergraduate degrees.

+### Problem Statement

+### Stakeholders

+### Data Collection Methods
+I will be using the dataset from Kaggle (source: Zenodo) to understand and predict student dropouts and academic outcomes.

 <!--
   <<< Author notes: Start of the course >>>